slimphp/Slim-Website/_posts/2013-03-24-cookie-handling-updates.md

 ---
 title: Cookie handling updates
+description: Learn about updates to cookie handling in Slim Framework applications.
+layout: post
 ---

 The next major point release to the Slim Framework will simplify how you get and set encrypted cookies.
 Previously, you would use the Slim application’s `getEncryptedCookie()` and `setEncryptedCookie()` methods to get or set an encrypted cookie.